Expert Tips on DIY Shiplap from a Contractor

 6. If you have some tricky cuts around something like a fireplace, like we did, here’s how the experts do it.
 Use an everyday geometry compass to scribe your difficult cut on to the wood.
 Set the compass, and then run the metal piece along the profile of the trim and use the pencil to transfer it to your wood.

-Shaun used a jigsaw to cut out these more difficult cuts, and then smoothed the edges with a file.
+Shaun used a jigsaw to cut out these more difficult cuts, and then smoothed the edges of the boards with a file.
 Another expert tip, draw it out and cut it first on a scrap piece of wood.
 When you’re happy with the fit, use it as a pattern and trace it on to the good board.
 If you’re working around a fireplace like we were, both sides should be the same, so you should be able to re-use your pattern piece.

 How To Use A Carpenters Sliding Bevel